 Malware protection: common threats and five effective removal tools

-Malicious software (aka Malware) compares to any human disease.
+How strong is your malware protection?
+Malicious software compares to any human disease.
 Our digital life is always exposed but chances can be minor with prevention.
 Malware has several mutations that affect computers and devices depending of the magnitude of each attack.

 360,000 new Malware is detected every day.
 Although internet security companies work harder than ever to eradicate the most significant ones, users are essential to stop the spread of malicious software worldwide.
 The key?
 Information.
 Check out what malicious software is about, the most common types, and what to do to remove it from your system.